ichko/kaggle/arc/README.md

 **Things to try**

+- Look at how LSTMs are activated internally and emulate it in the NCA.

+- NCA with gates as transitions.

+- TODO: Label smoothing

 - [ ] Give the network the ability to use global context

   - The network must be able to see important information from the